code-with-ahsan/flashback/README.md

 ## About the game
 This is a memory based game built for the MongoDB Atlas Hackathon.
 Players can create game lobbies and invite others using a link.
 They can simulataneously play the memory game and whoever finishes first, essentially wins and the game quickly ends as someone finishes the game as a winner.

+## IMPORTANT NOTE:
+When testing the app, please wait a while as the heroku instance (dyno) might still be down, since it is on a free teer.
+Once you log in, you can wait for a few seconds and try again to see everything working.

 ## Built with
 The game is built using Angular, TypeScript, TailwindCSS, NestJS, MongoDB 😄 (of course), and Firebase.
 Also, with a lot of and hardwork 💗.
 Which can be seen at either [Twitch](https://twitch.tv/codewithahsan) or [YouTube](https://youtube.com/CodeWithAhsan) as all of this was streamed LIVE with all my efforts, frustration, and small wins 😉.